 Experimental results

 The proposed method in this contribution is implemented on top of VTM6.0 software.
 The simulations are performed on Linux cluster using AI and RA configurations under the common test condition (CTC) described in JVET-N1010 [1].
-Two tests are conducted to evaluate the performance of the proposed methods which is listed below.
+Three tests are conducted to evaluate the performance of the proposed methods which is listed below.
 The only difference between test 1 and test 2 is the offset value in equation (1-4).
-In test 1, the expression for calculating offset values is still 1≪sW-1 whereas this offset value is removed in test 2
+In test 1, the expression for calculating offset values is still 1≪sW-1 whereas this offset value is removed in test 2.
+In test 3, inputredj in equation (1-4) is always right shited 1 bit regardless of the internal bit depth.

 Table 1: Simulation results of the test 1 under CTC.